Mini Hatch: First generation (R50/52/53; 2001)

 The first new generation Mini Hatch was introduced in July 2001, being the first model launched under the Mini marque after the original Mini was discontinued the year before.
 In some European markets, the Mini One was powered by a 1.4 l inline-four version of the Tritec engine, but all other petrol powered Minis used the 1.6 l version.
-From 2004 to 2008, the soft-top convertible R52 was made.
+Naturally aspirated Cooper hatchbacks receive the R50 model code, while the supercharged Cooper S is called the R53.
+From 2004 to 2008, a soft-top convertible (R52) was also made.

 Though still considered very compact, the 2001 hatchback's 3.63 m length was 58 cm, or 19%, greater than the 3.05 m long 1959 Mini.
 Also, at 3.98 m, the 2002 five-door hatch stands 68 cm, or some 21%, longer than the original 3.30 m Mini estate versions.

 There are numerous styling and badging differences between the models, including the Cooper S having a distinctive scoop cut into the bonnet.
 The Cooper S also has twin exhausts which exit under the centre of the rear valance.
 The non-S Cooper has more chrome parts than the Mini One and has a single exhaust.
 The Mini One D has no visible exhaust pipes at all.

 In some markets, such as Australia and the US, only the Mini Cooper and Cooper S were offered.
-Other trim lines and special editions of note, sold in varying markets around the world, are the Mini Seven, Mini Park Lane, Mini Check Mate, and Mini Monte Carlo.
+Other trim lines and special editions of note, sold in varying markets around the world, are the Mini Seven, Mini Park Lane, Mini Checkmate, and Mini Monte Carlo.

 The first generation of the new Mini received a facelift in July 2004.
 This was also when the new convertible was introduced; it was not available with the pre-facelift design.
 Aside from minor design changes (mostly up front, and the steering wheel) and improved equipment, the Rover R65 manual gearbox was replaced with a Getrag five-speed for the MINI One and Cooper.
 This was referred to as the 2005 "model year" version in North America.